coderrio/Coderr.Documentation/docs/client/libraries/core/install.md

-codeRR.Client configuration
+Coderr.Client configuration
 ===========================

 Install the nuget package called `coderr.client`, if you haven't already.

-Next, you need to tell the codeRR library what server it should upload all error reports to.
+Next, you need to tell the Coderr library what server it should upload all error reports to.

 Please add the following code in your `Program.cs` (or the starting point of the framework that you use).